 4. Orthopedic Surgery is a 4 year residency not including the first post graduate year (internship) or equivalent training.*

 5. Spinal Surgery certification requires fellowship training (neurosurgery or orthopedic) or equivalent training* and/or experience.
-Applicants must be board certified in Neurological Surgery or Orthopedic Surgery.
+Applicants must be board certified in Neurological Surgery or Orthopedic Surgery prior to application to be certified in Spinal Surgery.

 6. Neurology certification requires a 3 year residency program following first post graduate year after medical school (internship).